 Fancy attending a music festival out at sea on a luxury cruise ship?
-It’s The Ship is a unique party featuring international and regional headlining acts covering a range of genres, from EDM to Trap and House.
+It’s The Ship is a unique party featuring international and regional headlining acts covering a range of genres, from EDM to Trap to House.

-Previous editions of It's The Ship have taken place on board the Royal Caribbean International’s Mariner of The Seas over four days and three nights, making a trip from the Marina Bay Cruise Centre in Singapore to Langkawi and back.
+Previous editions of It's The Ship have taken place on board the Royal Caribbean International’s Mariner of the Seas over four days and three nights, making a trip from the Marina Bay Cruise Centre in Singapore to Langkawi and back.
 Big names that have graced the decks and stages of the lively seafaring event include Kaskade, Tiger Lily, Peking Duk, and Ferry Corsten.

 One of the region's biggest dance music festivals since 2000, ZoukOut has seen top DJs like Avicii, Paul van Dyk, and Afrojack helming the decks at this enormous outdoor beach fiesta.
 Be sure to have the energy to stick around; ZoukOut is a dusk-to-dawn music festival and you're going to need all that stamina to last till sunrise.

 ZoukOut happens every December at Siloso Beach, Sentosa.
 Read more about ZoukOut here.